LarsCon/QuadSquad/README.md

 ## Implementation
 Built using Godot 3.5
 The bat enemy is from the Medieval Fantasy Character Pack by OcO.
-CC0 Licensed The background for each level was made by Erika in Procreate.
+CC0 Licensed The tilemap we used was from Kenny (https://kenney.nl/assets/abstract-platformer) The shader used for the start and end menu was Starfield by iVader on (https://godotshaders.com/shader/starfield/)

 ## References

 ## Future Development
+If we were to work on this in the future we would add more enemies, music/sound, and more levels.

 # Created by: Quad Squad
 Brady Sutton